10 Tips on How to Promote Public Participation in 2023

 10. Raise the Bar High

-Concrete goals leads to real results.
+Concrete goals lead to real results.
 Not only are specific goals the key to strategic planning, but they also serve as a useful motivational tool for you and your team.
 Have a clear objective for digital participation and push towards that goal.